BartoszKawczynski/A-B-Testing---Example/README.md

 [GoIT Polska!]:

-Data Analysis Poska, Python and Jupyter Notebook, Cleaning Data with use of Pandas library
+Block: Data Analysis Poska, A/B Testing, Analysis and presentation of test results

-other coursemates for their help and perseverance in achieving their goals - CONGRATULATIONS!!!
+Other coursemates for their help and perseverance in achieving their goals - CONGRATULATIONS!!!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>